Information about the Coronavirus and Covid-19

 The furnishing in group rooms, teaching rooms and public areas has been thinned out: chairs have been removed and furniture that is not to be used has been clearly marked.
 The number of people allowed to be in each teaching room/group room is determined by the design of the room.
 The number of bookable places is not necessarily half of what the room normally accommodates, but no more people are allowed to be in a room than can be guaranteed that the Public Health Authority of Sweden’s recommendations on distance can be abided by.
 The number of bookable places in computer rooms and other rooms has been adjusted.
 For MDH to be able to keep campus open it is important that everyone follows the instructions in rooms and on furniture.

 To guarantee further distance on campus on account of the local general recommendations, only teaching rooms, group rooms and designated study places may be used.
 The public areas on campus may not be used as meeting places or group study places.
-There is extra staff on campus to ensure that these rules are abided by.

 All practical modules which involve people being close to one another have undergone risk- and consequence analyses so that they will have protective measures that are adapted to that particular module.
 Therefore, it could look different for different courses.